microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 - **Deploy ADF pipeline for FHIR data anonymization**
     - Execute **[script](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/tree/master/FHIR/src/Microsoft.Health.Fhir.Anonymizer.R4.AzureDataFactoryPipeline)** to created the Anonymization pipeline.
 - **Upload test FHIR patient data for anonymization**
-    - **[Configure](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data)** and **[perform](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data)** the bulk FHIR export using the $export operation in the FHIR service via Postman.
+    - **[Configure](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data)** and **[perform](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data)** the bulk FHIR export using the $export operation in FHIR service via Postman.
-    - Or you can simply upload Synthea generated FHIR patient data to the source container configured in the linked service of ADF pipeline for testing the Anonymization pipeline.
+    - Or you can directly upload Synthea generated FHIR patient data to the source container configured in the linked service of ADF pipeline.
 - **Trigger and monitor pipeline run to anonymize the uploaded test FHIR patient data**
     - **[Trigger pipeline run](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#trigger-and-monitor-pipeline-run-from-powershell)** to de-ID test FHIR patient data.
 - **Validate FHIR data export and anonymization**
-    - Compare pre de-identified data in the 'source' container  and post de-identified data in the 'destination' container.
+    - Compare pre de-identified data in the 'source' container  and post de-identified data in the 'destination' container of the Storage Account(s).

 ## Success Criteria
 - You have successfully configure and deploy the FHIR anonyization tool.